larmar/ansible-alfresco/docs/project_config.md

 ## Create Rundeck project

 First off all we need to create Rundeck project that will use our Ansible hosts file like node source.
-It is possible to use other resourses sources like yaml files, but it will be a little bit harder to config new job.
+It is possible to use other resources sources like yaml files, but it will be a little bit harder to config new job.

 ### Project details